 Vancouver Disc Centers Explains Degenerative Disc Disease and How Nutrition Helps

 Common questions we hear from Vancouver back pain sufferers at Vancouver Disc Centers sound something like this: “What is Vancouver degenerative disease?”
-(Vancouver Disc Centers can describe degenerative disc disease at the drop of a hat!) and “Will nutrition help?” (“Yes!”)
+(Vancouver Disc Centers can describe degenerative disc disease at the drop of a hat!) and “Can nutrition help?” (“Yes!”)

 WHAT IS DEGENERATIVE DISC DISEASE?